 Side or Stomach Position

 Shushing also helps to re-create familiar noises your baby heard in the womb.
 Contrary to what we might think, it was actually quite loud in there!
-To effectively do this, you can get up close to your baby’s ear and shush over and over.
-This is also why white noise during sleep periods can be helpful to soothe your baby.
+To effectively do this, you can get close to your baby’s ear and shush over and over.
+This is also why white noise during sleep periods can help soothe your baby.

 Babies have a strong suck reflex in the first few months of life.
-Before babies are old enough and coordinated enough to find their own hands and fingers, the urge to suck (and the soothing effect that it has) can be satisfied by a pacifier or by nursing.
+Before babies are old enough and coordinated enough to find their own hands and fingers, the urge to suck (and its soothing effect) can be satisfied by a pacifier or by nursing.
 Some families opt not to introduce a pacifier for fear of it becoming a dependence that is difficult to break down the road.
-But in the early months of a baby’s life, the pacifier can be a useful tool when no other soothing techniques work.
+But in the early months of a baby’s life, the pacifier can be helpful when no other soothing techniques work.

 View this post on Instagram

 Be consistent in your efforts and find what works best for your baby!

 When using the Five S’s, remember that you may need to cycle through this process several times until your baby calms down or even falls asleep!
 Stay calm and consistent if your baby is becoming more upset or not calming down.
 Know that eventually, your baby WILL stop crying.
 Some babies simply have a fussier disposition than others.

 I have used this technique with five of my babies and found it very effective in the newborn stage with enough consistency and persistence.
 But for some babies, you may still see they have trouble at certain periods of the day.
 The evening especially can be a peak fussy period for babies in this stage.
 Remember that you ultimately know your baby best, and all babies respond to soothing techniques differently.
 Once you find what works for you and your baby, it is best to continue to follow their cues!